 There are a number of risks relating to making an investment in the Common Shares pursuant to the Company's ATM Program which prospective purchasers should carefully consider prior to making any investment decision.
-Such risks are set out in detail under the heading "Risk Factors" in the ATM Prospectus, which is available under our profile on SEDAR at www.sedar.com, and which risk factors are herein incorporated by reference into this AIF.
+Such risks are set out in detail under the heading "Risk Factors" in the ATM Prospectus, which is available under our profile on SEDAR+ at www.sedarplus.ca, and which risk factors are herein incorporated by reference into this AIF.